sudoyashi/da_cabby/docs/_posts/2022-05-15-carbconversion.markdown

 The main benefit that comes from a carb conversion is the ability to revive a dying fuel system.
 Carburetors are mechanical devices, so you got both the pros and cons of analog devices.
 For one thing, they are simple and that's great for someone who wants to start doing some tinkering on their own.
 But as simple as they are, it also means you have to be able to adjust every single detail of the carburetor to perform at its best.
 Working on carbs is easy, but figuring out what to fix is the challenge.

 For this conversion to go well, there will be many failures, and finding the right solution to those failures will take more than what this guide can provide.
 The principles behind the setup are like any other internal combustion engine, provide air and fuel at the correct ratio to combust.
 The big problem with this swap is it's not exactly the most popular swap in the world.
 This isn't engine swap complexity, but it can get close if you are building your own air/fuel system.
-So, as someone that has done a bike carburetor swap, stick with your current fuel system and only do a carb swap to the mainstream Webers, or other DCOE carbs.
+So, as someone that has done a bike carburetor swap, don't do this swap LOL.

+Stick with your current fuel system and only do a carburetor swap when you don't have any options to fix your fuel injection (FI) setup.
+Otherwise, I would use any mainstream carburetor setup such as Holleys or Webers, or any other reputable DCOE carbs.
 There are no specific positives that warrant a bike swap as your primary option.
-But why did it do it?
-Instant torque.
-A visceral intake sound.
-And it was a lot cheaper than doing an engine swap!
+Are there any advantages to doing it?

+One hell of an intake noise.
+And there weren't many options to get a used set of DCOE carbs when I first started this project!
+I sometimes have a hard time finding parts for this car, and the accompanying intake manifold for a DCOE setup wasn't readily available at the time.
+But the main reason: it looked like a pretty fun challenge!
+I guess I'm a masochist for problems.

-But, I chose the bike carburetors for a reason: it looked like a pretty fun challenge!
-There is a lot of diagnosis, time, money, and patience that went into this conversion.
+There was a lot of diagnosis, learning, time, money, and patience that went into this conversion.
 Since this is my first project car, I decided to go with this route to learn how to modify a low-power, fun car.
 Gaining experience with basic systems and tools will prepare me for future projects to improve my diagnostic analysis and simply make better projects.
+In the future, I'd transition over to an FI/ECU setup or maybe ITBs.
+I'll tell you this, I learned so much about how fueling works for a car than I would have ever thought and I do not regret anything with this conversion.

 ## Parts and materials for a bike carb
 Here is a list of parts I can remember using.
 The number of combinations and solutions to the odds and ends of this project is limitless.
 Thus, use this as a guide instead of an end-all, be-all because you're definitely going to need more than what I have here.